-What about if we gave it to those on very low income.
-For example, low paid workers, who have seen a 10% real pay decrease in past few year? or increase unemployment benefits?
+What about if we gave it to those on a very low income.
+For example, low paid workers, who have seen a 10% real pay decrease in the past few years? or increase unemployment benefits?
 Here, you would expect a higher marginal propensity to consume.
-The problem is that increasing benefits to the unemployed, is not going to gain you too much political kudos.
+The problem is that increasing benefits to the unemployed is not going to gain you too much political kudos.

 The LA Times wrote “All signs yesterday pointed to a real spending spree by veterans”